Posted on 5/22/2018 in Digital Marketing

 Native Ads Capture More Attention - The whole purpose of digital advertising is to get a user’s attention and then convert them in some way on your site.
 Most advertisers report higher engagement and conversion totals from native ads versus other traditional display ads.
 It’s been reported that native ads are viewed 53% more frequently and provide a 60% higher CTR than display ads.

-Native Ads Can Empower Customers – When people are online they typically aren’t looking for a specific product or service.
-Instead they are looking for entertainment or a solution to a problem they are having.
+Native Ads Can Empower Customers - When people are online they typically aren’t looking for a specific product or service.
+Instead, they are looking for entertainment or a solution to a problem they are having.
 They appreciate valuable content from companies that want to provide solutions rather than looking to make the quick buck.
-If you can convince the customer that you care about more than money they might just reward you with their brand loyalty.
+If you can convince the customer that you care about more than the money they might just reward you with their brand loyalty.

 Native Ads Can Be Shared - People typically shy away from sharing content that looks like a promotional ad, but they are very willing to share informational content.
 Since native ads are intertwined into the content that is informative, it has a good chance of being shared or even going viral.

-Native Ads Are Relevant – Typical display ads appear on a site based on the user that is visiting.
+Native Ads Are Relevant - Typical display ads appear on a site based on the user that is visiting.
 The messaging often has nothing to do with the content on the site, so it sticks out.
 For example, based on your recent browsing history, you might see an ad for pet food while visiting a sporting goods website.
-With native advertising the content is actually relevant to the rest of the content on the site.
+With native advertising, the content is actually relevant to the rest of the content on the site.

 How should you use native advertising?